Vizzuality/marxan-cloud/README.md

 Some of these values are obtained from Terraform output values, which will be documented in more detail in the [Infrastructure](#infrastructure) docs.

-### Infrastructure

-Infrastructure code and documentation can be found under `/infrastructure`

 ## Bugs